joeytwiddle/jsh/README.md

 # jsh - Joey's Shellscript Library

 A diverse library of shellscripts.
 This is my preferred working environment when using a Unix shell.
 But I also use this project to collect useful bits and bobs as I discover them.
-(For example, I recently added a script to boost volume above 100 when using pulseaudio.)

 Many of these scripts will run standalone, but some of them depend on other jsh scripts, so they must be on the PATH.

 Run `jsh/jsh` or `source jsh/startj` or `source jsh/startj-simple` to setup your PATH so they will all run fine.

+Note that some of these scripts are excellent, but some of them are old snippets I wrote which might make a mess of your files.
+If a script does not have documentation, then please read it before running it!
+That is what `jdoc` is for.

 There are more detailed installation instructions below.
 But first, here are some examples of the available scripts:

 ### JSH-specific

-    jdoc <jsh_command> | <text>   Show or search script documentation (like man+apropos for jsh scripts)
+    jdoc <jsh_command> | <text>   Show or search script documentation (like man for jsh scripts)

     et <jsh_command> | <new_com>  Edit a script ("Edit tool" - so old it used to be a .BAT!)
                                   This will open the given script in your favourite editor (see 'edit')